-Description: When the NVMe drive is inserted for the first time, it displays Standard NVMe Controller in device
+Description: When the NVMe drive is inserted for the first time, it displays Standard NVMe Controller in device manager, and not as DELL PERC S160 CONTROLLER.

 Solution Run the supported S160 DUP executable.

 Third-party driver installation for NVMe PCIe SSD failing